bencreasy/RedFrontier/README.md

 ## Dependencies
 To use this mod, you need:
-- Kerbal Space Program (tested with version 1.12.x)
+- Kerbal Space Program
-- Contract Configurator (version 2.11.2 or higher)
+- Contract Configurator
-- Module Manager (latest version recommended)
+- Module Manager
 - Planetary Base Systems

 For the campaign as designed, these mods are also recommended: